AdobeDocs/commerce-merchant-services.en/help/quick-checkout/checkout-flow.md

   ![Checkout](assets/proceed-checkout.png)

+   >[!NOTE]
+   >
+   > You can enable automatic login for your merchant.
+See [Bolt's Enable Automatic Login topic](https://help.bolt.com/products/embedded/direct-api/auto-login/) for more information.

 1. When prompted, enter an email address associated with a [!DNL Bolt] account.
 1. Input the One-Time Password (OTP) sent to that [!DNL Bolt] account's email address or phone number.